czar3985/linux-server-configuration/README.md

 2. Secure the server
 - Update installed packages.
 - Change the SSH port from 22 to 2200.
-- Configure the Lightsail firewall to allow it.
+- Configure the Lightsail firewall to allow access to port 2200.
 - Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).
 3. Give grader access